georgePadolsey/covid-app-tester/README.md

 ## Building

 To build the application for production (i.e. to bundle into html and javascript files which can be dropped on any usual http server like apache, nginx etc.).
-You will need NodeJS as well as Yarn.
+You will need NodeJS, additionally yarn is recommended.
+If you don't have `yarn` feel free to substitute all the following commands by replacing `yarn` with `npm` (the standard NodeJS package manager).

-First run `yarn install` to install all the dependencies then `yarn build` to generate the out file.
+First run `yarn install` to install all the dependencies then `yarn build` to generate the `out` directory (as listed for deployment).

 ## Deploying